Rules

 which is eligible for the singles chart.

-Revised rules at April 1st, 2009.
+rules at January 1st, 2024.